huggingface/blog/setfit-absa.md

 | world:Waiters aren't friendly but the cream pasta is out of this world.       | 0     |
 | ...                                                                           | ...   |

 After generating the training instances, we are ready to use the power of SetFit to train a few-shot domain-specific binary classifier to extract aspects from an input text review.
+This will be our first fine-tuned SetFit model.

 **3. Sentiment polarity classification**